 1914-1918: USC serves as a training school for U.S. Army officers during World War I. Almost 900 students were inducted into the Students’ Army Training Corps on October 1, 1918 on Bovard Field.

-1939-1945: USC serves as a naval preparatory flight cadet school and hosted Army, Marine Corps, and Navy training programs.
+1939-1945: USC serves as a naval preparatory flight cadet school and hosts Army, Marine Corps, and Navy training programs.
 USC put up barracks to house the extra students and some classroom buildings became dormitories.

 1940: The U.S. Navy ROTC program is established at USC.
 USC has maintained an unbroken, decades-long relationship with the Navy, Air Force, and Army ROTC programs and is one of only about 60 schools in the U.S. approved to host all three programs.
 More than 4,500 officers have been commissioned from our ROTC programs into the armed forces.